How Link Previews Work — The URL Unfurl Process Explained

 | Discord | A few hours to ~24 hours |

-This means updating your metadata doesn't immediately change existing previews.
-You need to force a cache refresh using platform-specific tools or workarounds — see How to Refresh a Link Preview.
+This means updating your metadata doesn't immediately change existing URL unfurls.
+You need to force a cache refresh using platform-specific tools or workarounds — see how to refresh a link preview.

 Why JavaScript-Rendered Pages Break Previews